 How many times have you reused a username and password combination for an online login?

-If you’re like many, you recycle username and password information for everything from your online banking to your most recent retail shopping spree.
+If you recycle username and password information for everything from your online banking to your most recent retail shopping spree, you’re not alone.
+The increase in digital services certainly makes things easier, but it also requires a longer and longer list of log-in credentials to keep track of.

 The most effective way to guard yourself and your account against credential stuffing efforts is to create unique usernames and passwords for each of your online accounts.
 This will ensure that, should an attacker gain access to login information for one online account you hold, your other accounts will remain inaccessible.